planety/prologue/docs/uploadfile.md

 # Upload Files

-`getUploadFile` accepts the name of file input(HTNL) to get the info of file.
+`getUploadFile` accepts the name of file in order to get the infos.
 The function returns the name and contents of the file.
 For this example, the name is "file".

 ```html
 <form action="upload" method="post" enctype="multipart/form-data">